Black Friday History

 Black Friday Deals

-$655.8 billion were spent over the 2016 holiday season.
+$655.8 billion was spent over the 2016 holiday season.

 $935.58 amount spent per shopper over the 2016 holiday season

-500,000 were the estimated number of workers hired for the 2017 holiday season.
+500,000 was the estimated number of workers hired for the 2017 holiday season.

-In 2019 According to Adobe Analytics data Black Friday hit a new record with consumers spending $9.0 billion, an increase of 21.6% year over year (online sales hit $7.4 billion on Black Friday in 2019).
+In 2019, according to Adobe Analytics data, Black Friday hit a new record with consumers spending $9.0 billion, an increase of 21.6% year over year (online sales hit $7.4 billion on Black Friday in 2019).

 Black Friday Deals 2020